LukaLambrecht/HH-gridpack-generation/README.md

 python ./run_pwg_condor.py -p 0 -i production/Run3/13p6TeV/Higgs/gg_HH_HEFT/powheg_ggHH_kl_1p00_kt_1p00_c2_0p00.input -m ggHH -f workdir_powheg_ggHH_kl_1p00_kt_1p00_c2_0p00 --svn 4038
 ```

+In this command, `-p 0` specifies that the step to be run is the compilation (as opposed to e.g. `-p 1`, `-p 2` and `-p 3` which are steps in the calculation, or `-p 9` which is the final packing of the tarball).
+The argument `-i` specifies the input file, `-m` specifies the Powheg process, `-f` is used to choose a working directory where intermediate results will be stored.
+For the `--svn` argument, see [Fabio's intructions](https://gitlab.cern.ch/hh/hhgridpacks).

 Note: the instructions do not cover a change in the H mass.
 This can probably be done by modifying the `.input` file above (it has an `hmass` parameter).
-Not sure if that is the only required change though.
+Not sure if that is the only required change though; to be verified.
-Current attempt using this change (see also notes on parallelization below); to be verified.

 Note: the `.input` file above does not yet specify the decay of the H bosons.
 It has a H decay mode parameter `hdecaymode` set to `-1`, i.e. close all decay channels).